 Why It Works

-- Gently shallow-frying the potatoes gives them delicately crisp exteriors; then simmering them after in a covered saucepan makes their interiors tender and creamy.
+- Gently shallow-frying the potatoes gives them delicately crisp exteriors; simmering them after in a covered saucepan makes their interiors tender and creamy.

 If your side dish recipe rotation is feeling a little tired, then this take on gamja bokkeum, a Korean stir-fried potato banchan, is just what you need to get out of that rut.